danielfm/pydozeoff/README.rst

 syntax highlighting.

 This is what I'm trying to solve with this project.
-So, in other words, pydozeoff is just a web-based presentation engine for programmers.
+So, in other words, pydozeoff is a web-based presentation engine for programmers.

 :Author: Daniel Fernandes Martins <daniel@destaquenet.com>